 The best things come in threes and for the third year in a row, Splunkers down-under will take to the (virtual) thunderdome to battle it out for supreme bragging rights and plenty of schwag in the (virtual) Australia & New Zealand Boss of the SOC (BOTS) Day held on August 20, 2020.

 What is Boss of the SOC?

-BOTS is a blue-team, jeopardy-style, capture-the-flag-esque (CTF) activity where participants leverage all of Splunk’s security solutions—and other resources—to answer a variety of questions about real-world security incidents analysts face daily in a simulated enterprise environment.
+BOTS is a blue-team, jeopardy-style, capture-the-flag-esque (CTF) activity where participants leverage all of Splunk’s Security Operations Suite — and other resources — to answer a variety of questions about real-world security incidents analysts face regularly in a simulated enterprise environment.
 We developed BOTS because we were tired of showing up at security conferences and finding the CTFs to be entirely red-team oriented.
-There are other blue team CTFs out there—especially the grandfather to them all, SANS NetWars—but few of them attempt to recreate the life of a security analyst facing down an adversary at all stages of an attack.
+There are other blue team CTFs out there — especially the grandfather to them all, SANS NetWars — but few of them attempt to recreate the life of a security analyst facing down an adversary at all stages of an attack.

 In BOTS, we work very hard to ask questions that not only require contestants to know and/or get to know Splunk solutions, but also know how to research open source intelligence and think outside of the "Splunk Security" box.

 Are you excited yet?

 What is the Australian & New Zealand BOTS Day?

 Social distancing isn’t going to stop us from running a social event so this year, we’re going virtual and it will be bigger than ever before!
 With 10 cities across two countries, a year’s worth of bragging rights are up for grabs along with some awesome Splunk swag!